Kurth Kiln: Forests Commission Victoria

-The Chairman of the Forests Commission, Alfred Vernon Galbraith became aware of experiments by Dr Ernest Kurth, Professor of Chemistry at the University of Tasmania who had been experimenting with the pyrolysis of wood and kiln designs since 1940.
-His work led to a quarter-size prototype kiln at Dover, Tasmania in March 1941.
+Galbraith became aware of experiments by Dr Kurth, who had been experimenting with the pyrolysis of wood and kiln designs since 1940.
+Kurth's work led to a quarter-size prototype kiln at Dover, Tasmania in March 1941.
 A second operational kiln was built at a sawmill near Launceston in January 1942.
 In July 1941, Professor Kurth provided details of his kiln design and nine pages of handwritten notes on its operation to Galbraith which marked the beginning of the project at Gembrook.

 The kiln was unusual in that it could operate continually with the top loading of wood billets and bottom recovery of charcoal.
 A water-cooled grate at the bottom of the stack caused the brittle charred wood to crumble under its own weight into manageable pieces, while at the same time maintaining the charring temperature at the critical point to produce a consistent quality charcoal.
-Not only was this process said to be 50% faster than any other method then in use, but it was also 10-15% more efficient.
+Not only was this process said to be 50 per cent faster than any other method then in use, but it was also 10-15 per cent more efficient.
 So cooled charcoal was raked out the bottom as more wood was added into the top.

-Tests in Tasmania indicated that the prototype could produce about 1.4 tons of charcoal per day which compared favourably with a single ton every three days from a standard steel kiln.

-Seven tons of wood produced one ton of charcoal with an output of 20 tons per week if the kiln was operated continuously with three shifts per day.

-The cost of building the kiln was estimated to be about half that required for five or six portable steel kilns needed to produce the same quantity.
-Good quality charcoal sold for 4s 6d for a 50 lb bag.
+Tests in Tasmania indicated that the prototype could produce approximately 1.4 ST of charcoal per day which compared favourably with a single ton every three days from a standard steel kiln.
+7 ST of wood produced 1 ST of charcoal with an output of 20 ST per week if the kiln was operated continuously with three shifts per day.
+The cost of building the kiln was estimated to be approximately half that required for five or six portable steel kilns needed to produce the same quantity.
+Good quality charcoal sold for four shillings and sixpence for a 50 lb bag.
 The claimed advantages could not be ignored by an organisation under pressure to secure Victoria's war-time charcoal supplies, so Galbraith enclosed £5 to Professor Kurth in a letter on 16 July 1941 for the use of his patented design.